 The rooms are tiny, but it’s best for those who aren’t spending much time in the room anyway.
 As someone who was looking for a place to rest her head at night, travelling on her own, this hotel was perfect.

 I highly recommend that you pick up a Copenhagen City Card when you travel to Copenhagen.
-It might seem a little bit expensive, but the whole city is pretty darn expensive and the card will save you some money.
+It might seem a little bit expensive, but the whole city is pretty darn expensive and the card will save you money.
 You can buy it for 1 – 4 days and it includes an absolute ton of attractions in the city.
+I recommend buying your Copenhagen City Card in advance so you can use it straight away without any fuss.
+If you have 3 days in Copenhagen, the City Card is a must.

-The Copenhagen City Card also allows you to take public transportation anywhere, including some day trips within Denmark that are outside the city limits (excluding Sweden).
-This includes public transportation into the city from the airport.
+The Copenhagen City Card allows you to take public transportation anywhere, including some day trips within Denmark that are outside the city limits (excluding Sweden).
+This includes public transportation from the airport to the city.
 For this reason, I recommend that you pick up the pass at the airport and start using it right upon your arrival.
 You can buy the Copenhagen City Card in advance and bring your receipt to a kiosk at the airport where they’ll hand you your card.
-It’s really easy!
+Even if you’re feeling sleepy after your flight, it’s one thing you won’t need to worry about if you buy it online ahead of time.

-I used the card for transportation, a canal boat tour, admission to the Tivoli Gardens, and admission to other museum and historic attractions.
+There are lots of things to do in Copenhagen.
+I used the card for transportation, a canal boat tour, admission to the Tivoli Gardens, and admission to other museum and historic attractions during my 3 days in Copenhagen.
+If you aren’t sure about what to do in Copenhagen, the Copenhagen City Card provides you with some great ideas.
 You don’t even have to feel bad about poking your head into a museum for a short amount of time.
-If you decide that you don’t want to spend a lot of time there, you won’t feel like you wasted your money’s worth.
+If you decide that you don’t want to spend a lot of time there, you won’t feel like you wasted your money.

 Lunch at Green Burger

 I walked down the street from my hotel for about 10-15 minutes until I reached Green Burger, a vegan restaurant that was on my list.
-Green Burger has all of your fast food favourites, made healthier using plant-based ingredients.
+Green Burger has all of your fast food favorites, made healthier using plant-based ingredients.
+If you’re looking for more vegan eats in Copenhagen, check out my Copenhagen vegan guide.

 Who goes to a food market right after they eat lunch?
 I love visiting markets on my travels, and I thought to walk through to scope out the vegan options (there were quite a few!).
-I’ll be covering this soon in my vegan guide to Copenhagen.
 I really enjoyed the Torvehallerne market and ended up returning in the future on another occasion.
+It’s one of the best things to do in Copenhagen in winter because it’s open all year long.

 Vegan Finds at Naturbageriet

 Throughout my 3 days in Copenhagen, I did a whole lot of walking.
-One of my favourite things to do in Copenhagen was wander around.
+One of my favorite things to do in Copenhagen in winter (or any season) was wander around.
 Explore at your own pace.
 Wander down any cobblestone street that you please.
-I walked around the central neighbourhood of Indre By (aka ‘inner city’ or downtown Copenhagen), strolling into little shops, taking a peek into churches, and wandering wherever I pleased.
+I walked around the central neighborhood of Indre By (aka ‘inner city’ or downtown Copenhagen), strolling into little shops, taking a peek into churches, and wandering wherever I pleased.

 One of the main spots frequented by tourists is Strøget, a pedestrian zone and shopping area in Indre By.
 It’s one of the longest pedestrian only shopping streets in Europe.
 Some interesting stops include the Storkespringvandet (Stork Fountain), Helligåndskirken (Church of the Holy Spirit, a 13th century church), and any shops that strike your fancy.